gildasmorvan/similar2logo/README.md

 		SparkHttpServer http = new SparkHttpServer(simulationModel, true, true, false);
 ```

 In this case, we create a specific instance of the multiturmite model with 4 turmites.
-This configuration described by [N. Fatès](http://www.loria.fr/~fates/) and [V. Chevrier](http://www.loria.fr/~chevrier/) in [their paper](http://www.ifaamas.org/Proceedings/aamas2010/pdf/01%20Full%20Papers/11_04_FP_0210.pdf) produces an intersting and distinctive emergent behaviors according to the values of `dropMark` and `removeDirectionChange` parameters.
+This configuration described by [N. Fatès](http://www.loria.fr/~fates/) and [V. Chevrier](http://www.loria.fr/~chevrier/) in [their paper](http://www.ifaamas.org/Proceedings/aamas2010/pdf/01%20Full%20Papers/11_04_FP_0210.pdf) produces an interesting and distinctive emergent behaviors according to the values of `dropMark` and `removeDirectionChange` parameters.

 Such as in the previous example, we want to observe the turtles and the marks.